in2code-de/ipandlanguageredirect/README.md

 Automaticly redirect or show a note for the visitor to give him the best fitting website version for his/her needs.

+### Which way is used to get the country code of the user?

+You can choose between different ip2country service classes.
+There is a local table with ip-ranges and countries on the one hand and on the other hand, you can also use external services to convert the visitors ip to a countryCode.
+While the first methods respects all privacy the second method is more current of course.
+Or: You can combine different methods: Because the service of IpApi is for free for 1000 requests a day, you can use this and in addition the offline-table variant.

+Available classes per default:

+* `In2code\Ipandlanguageredirect\Domain\Service\IpToCountry\IpApi` - This uses the external service of ipapi.co to convert IP-addresses to a country code.
+Note: You can set the api key via TypoScript if you want to use more then 1000 requests a day
+* `In2code\Ipandlanguageredirect\Domain\Service\IpToCountry\LocalDatabase` - This uses the local database table `tx_ipandlanguageredirect_domain_model_iptocountry` to convert the ip address to a country - no external service, most privacy
+* `In2code\Ipandlanguageredirect\Domain\Service\IpToCountry\IpApiCom` - This uses the external service of ip-api.com to convert IP-addresses to a country code.
+Attention: Because https is not possible by this service all request are handled over port 80

+Go to the extension manager settings and choose the classes that you want to use or simply add your own service.
+Example string in the extension manager settings for `ipToCountryService` could be `In2code\Ipandlanguageredirect\Domain\Service\IpToCountry\IpApi,In2code\Ipandlanguageredirect\Domain\Service\IpToCountry\LocalDatabase` to use the service of IpApi as long as it is free and then fall back to the local database.

 ### What's the difference to other extensions like rmpl_language_detect?

 There is a basic difference in the concept.
 While most of the language-redirect extensions hook into the page rendering